ShengHuaWu/learn-you-a-haskell-for-great-good/higher-order-functions/higher-order-functions.md

 ### Lambdas
 To make a lambda, we write a `\` and then we write the parameters, separated by spaces.
 After that comes a `->` and then the function body.
 We usually surround them by parentheses, because otherwise they extend all the way to the right.
 We can't define several patterns for one parameter in lambdas, like making a `[]` and a `(x:xs)` pattern for the same parameter and then having values fall through.
 If a pattern matching fails in a lambda, a runtime error occurs, so be careful when pattern matching in lambdas.

+### Folds
+A fold takes a binary function, a starting value (I like to call it the accumulator) and a list to fold up.
+The binary function itself takes two parameters.
+The binary function is called with the accumulator and the first (or last) element and produces a new accumulator.
+Then, the binary function is called again with the new accumulator and the now new first (or last) element, and so on.